Cordaitales

 Cordaitales are an extinct order of gymnosperms, known from the early Carboniferous to the late Permian.
 Many Cordaitales had elongated strap-like leaves, resembling some modern-day conifers of the Araucariaceae and Podocarpaceae.
 They had cone-like reproductive structures reminiscent of those of modern conifers.
 Some Cordaitales formed large trees that seem to have been particularly abundant on drier ground, in tropical environments.
 Also, some tall trees but also shrubby and mangrove-like species of Cordaitales seem to have grown in the Carboniferous coal swamps.
 Cordaitales were also abundant during the Permian.
 Common genera from the Carboniferous include Mesoxylon and Cordaixylon.
-Other genera are Noeggerathiopsis and Sumaropsis.
+Other genera are Noeggerathiopsis and Samaropsis.